lambda-dom/weidu_library/weidu_library/docs/libraries/tables.md

 `load_table STR_VAR file fields RET_ARRAY table`

-This function loads the entire .2da `file` (full path) into an associative array `table` where each entry is indexed by the row and field, where row is an integer and field is an element from the `:`-separated list `fields` constructed via `list_from_string` from the [Lists library](./lists.md).
+This function loads the entire .2da `file` (full path) into an associative array `table` where each entry is indexed by the row and field, where row is an integer and field is an element from the `,`-separated list `fields` constructed via `list_from_string` from the [Lists library](./lists.md).
 The function FAIL's if the number of columns in the table is not equal to the number of fields.
 Uniqueness of fields in the `fields` list is *not* checked; if this condition is not met the returning array will be malformed.

 Once the table is loaded into an array, use the usual array indexing, e.g. assuming `array` is the array's name: